MicrosoftDocs/azure-devops-docs/docs/build-release/concepts/definitions/release/env-templates.md

 effort required to create a release definition.

-A set of pre-defined environment templates are available in Team Services and in each version of TFS.
+A set of pre-defined environment templates are available in VSTS and in each version of TFS.
 You can use these templates when you create a new release definition or add a new environment to a definition.
 You can also create your own custom environment templates from an environment you have populated and